corda/corda/docs/source/shell.rst

 The output formats currently supported are: ``json``, ``yaml``.
 The default format is ``yaml``.

-.. note:: The output formats do not apply to RPCs that return a stream of events.

 You can find a list of the available RPC methods
 `here <https://docs.corda.net/api/kotlin/corda/net.corda.core.messaging/-corda-r-p-c-ops/index.html>`_.